chuhoaianh/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-2. Devise a strategy for filling in all of the missing values in the dataset.
+#####2.
+Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
-3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+#####3.
+Create a new dataset that is equal to the original dataset but with the missing data filled in.
+(2 and 3 are together)

 I decided to do 2 strategies

 *a.
 Mean of steps for that day*
-- First, create a new dataset that is equal to the original dataset but with the missing data filled in.
+First, create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r
 new_df <- df  # Create new data frame
 ```
-- Second, get the mean of steps per day.
+Second, get the mean of steps per day.
 Then loop thru it if there are NaN, convert it to 0 (means on that day there are no record)

 ```r
 AverageStepsPerDay <- tapply(new_df$steps, new_df$date, mean, na.rm = TRUE)